BoettigerLab/protocols/DrosophilaCellCulture.md

 * passage at 1:10 every 4-7 days

 ## Freezing Cells
-We strongly recommend that you prepare a few ampoules of frozen cells as soon as your cells are growing well.
+(From DGRC protocol): Prepare a few ampoules of frozen cells as soon as your cells are growing well.
 Stored in liquid nitrogen, the cells are stable indefinitely.
 We use the technique described below.

 ### Materials